Tool notes

 Profiling questions are not credits – they are used for calculations that feed into credits.
 For example, the Energy category includes a number of profiling questions that are used to determine if the project has met a number of credits below (including GHG emissions, electricity use, hot water energy consumption etc).

-When you select "Scope Out", you must explain why the credit is not applicable to your project.
-Once a credit is scoped out, the points are removed from the available points for that category.
-Note that scoping out credits may reduce the options available for a development to demonstrate best practice and pass the tool overall.
+When you select "Scope Out", you must provide an explanation why the credit is not applicable to your project.
+Once a credit is scoped out, these points are removed from the available points for that category.

-The BESS overall score is determined by the category scores, factoring in the weighting of each category.
+The final BESS overall score is determined by the category scores, factoring in the weighting of each category.

 In the current version of BESS, the category weightings are as follows: